umutcanoner/aider_scripted/aider_all/README.md

 ## Miscellaneous

 - Function comments and docstrings are for your reference.
 They might impair your experience, I suggest you remove them after you understand the script.
+- Use the suggested .aider.conf.yml configuration for the best experience.